- 1. Winnie-The-Pooh by A. A. Milne

 Related Reading: Learning Styles That Make Learning Easy-Peasy For Kids

 3. The Mitten by Jan Brett

 The Mitten is a recreation of a popular Ukrainian folktale.
 This book will show kids the importance of a small comfort on a cold winter day.
-The storyline revolves around a mitten and how it ends up providing comfort to different creatures.
+The storyline revolves around a mitten and how it provides comfort to different creatures.

-One day when Nichi drops a mitten while walking in the woods, a mole crawls into it to find warmth.
-After that, a rabbit and then a brown bear found refuge in the mitten on a cold winter day.
+One day, when Nichi drops a mitten while walking in the woods, a mole crawls into it to find warmth.
+Afterward, a rabbit and a brown bear found refuge in the mitten on a cold winter.

-Moral: Value things that life gives you as some people don’t even the bare minimum necessities to lead a comfortable life.
+Moral: Value things that life gives you, as some people don’t even have the bare minimum necessities to lead a comfortable life.

 Age: 3-12 years